logseq/docs/CONTRIBUTING.md

 ### What not to Contribute

 * Tutorials on how to do X
-  * Quality tutorials live at https://hub.logseq.com/.
-Reach out to Ramses on Discord if interested in contributing one.
+  * Reach out to Ramses on https://discuss.logseq.com/c/docs/18 or on Discord if interested in contributing one.
 * Changes to how pages are organized or formatted
   * These pages are organized with a fairly specific ontology as they are translated to RDF.
 * Changes to our `TODO ... #docs` tasks